 The terms and conditions of the warrants have, in accordance with applicable Danish laws and regulations, been incorporated into our articles of association as appendices 1-3 and 5.
 On December 17, 2020 our board of directors approved the issuance and allocation of 581,796 warrants.
 Said warrants were granted in the years 2018, 2019 and the first quarter of 2020, but were only formally issued on December 17, 2020.
 Our board of directors additionally issued and approved the issuance and allocation of 175,824 warrants on December 17, 2020, which were granted during the second, third and fourth quarter of 2020.
-The terms and conditions of warrants granted for the years 2016-2018 are set out in appendices 1-3 of our articles of association and the terms and conditions of warrants granted for years 2019 and 2020 are set out in appendix 5 of our articles of association.
+The terms and conditions of warrants granted for the years 2016-2018 are set out in appendices 1-3 of our articles of association.